Management fees are fees that property owners pay for services provided by their development’s Owners’ Management Company (OMC).

 At the meeting, members can vote to approve, to amend or to reject the proposed fees.
 Where there is disagreement about any part of the management fee proposal, members can vote to amend the management fee proposal on the spot.
 To do this, 60% of those present and voting must agree this.
 Members can also block the proposal if 75% of those present and voting agree.
 In this case, the proposal must be reviewed and an alternative must be presented to the members at a later meeting.

 If management fees are approved, a bill will be sent to the owner of each unit.
-The bill should also explain whether management fees must be paid in total, or whether you can pay in instalments.
+The bill should also explain whether management fees must be paid in total, or whether you may pay in instalments.
 Some OMCs charge interest on money owed or late payments.

 How management fees are calculated